Train Derailment/Accident with HazMat Release

 - Vehicles should take as many passengers (staff, students, visitors) with them as possible to avoid potential traffic jams.

-- Once in a safe location, on foot evacuees should make contact with family and friends to let them know they are safe.
-DO NOT call Campus Safety unless they have important information to relay.
+- Once in a safe location, evacuees on foot should make contact with family and friends to let them know they are safe.
+They should not call Campus Safety unless they have important information to relay.

 - Only essential personnel will be permitted to remain on campus.
 Facilities Services will determine which buildings can be occupied based on ventilation controls.